Fabian2598/AMG_SchwingerModel/README.md

     - [x] Implement boundary conditions for all the levels
     - [x] Implement Level::makeCoarseLinks(Level& next_level) in the general scenario, without calling the $U_\mu$ variables.
     - [x] Orthonormalize test vectors
-    - [ ] Check that $P^\dagger D P$ coincides with my coarse gauge implementation for all levels
+    - [x] Check that $P^\dagger D P$ coincides with my coarse gauge implementation for all levels
-    - [ ] Test the implementation for several levels
+    - [x] Test the implementation for several levels (Tested up to four levels)
 - [x] Implement coarse grid matrix
 - [ ] Implement SAP for each level
 - [ ] Integrate everything in a V-cycle